We get a lot of questions about how to mix Endurance Fuel and Rebuild! The good news is it’s much more simple than you probably think…

 If you anticipate your activity will take 4 hours, you would still want to consume 800 calories (8 scoops or 4 stick packs).
 Mix the powder and water (however much your vessel will hold) in a measuring cup for easier dissolving and then pour into your handheld flask, water bottle or hydration pack.
 You can add marks to your vessel so you know how much to consume per hour.

-Mix one packet of Tailwind Rebuild with 16oz (about 500 mL) of water and consume within the first 30 minutes after exercise.
-For longer or more intense workouts, follow with a second serving of Rebuild in the next 30 minutes.
+Mix one packet (or two scoops) of Tailwind Recovery Mix with 16oz (about 500 mL) of water and consume within the first 30 minutes after exercise.
+For longer or more intense workouts, follow with a second serving of Recovery Mix in the next 30 minutes.

 Nothing repairs your muscles more efficiently, restores your energy faster or makes you feel better sooner!